MicrosoftDocs/xamarin-docs/docs/ios/platform/touchid.md

 ### Walkthrough

 So let’s look at adding some Touch ID Authentication to our application.
-In this walkthrough we are going to use the [Storyboard Table](https://developer.xamarin.com/samples/StoryboardTable/) sample.
-We want to make sure that only the device owner can add something to this list, we don’t want to clutter it up by letting anyone add an item!
+In this walkthrough we are going to update the [Storyboard Table](https://developer.xamarin.com/samples/StoryboardTable/) sample, adding local authentication so that it works like the [Storyboard Table – Local Authentication](https://developer.xamarin.com/samples/monotouch/StoryboardTable_LocalAuthentication/) sample, which only allows authenticated users to add chores to the list.

 1. Download the sample and run it in Visual Studio for Mac.
 2. Double Click on `MainStoryboard.Storyboard` to open the sample in the iOS Designer.
 With this sample, we want to add a new screen to our application, which will control the authentication.
 This will go before the current `MasterViewController`.